tjdragonhash/hedera22-dlobex/README.md

 performs encryption and decryption functions for digital signatures.
 Securing private keys is obviously critical for digital assets, but using a [hardened OS](https://www.cysec.com/arca/) to run services is equally important in order to protect the application's business logic as well as to perform various security segmentations between various parts of the application.

-I will demonstrated the use of [Cysec's Hardened OS Cryptography capabilities](https://www.cysec.com/key-capabilities/) (with the use of a HSM) to implement the support for [Hedera's HBAR](https://hedera.com/).
+I will demonstrate the use of [Cysec's Hardened OS Cryptography capabilities](https://www.cysec.com/key-capabilities/) (with the use of a HSM) to implement the support for [Hedera's HBAR](https://hedera.com/).
 [Cysec](https://www.cysec.com/) recently made the [Cryptographic API documentation](https://api.docs.cysec.com/) available - and we will use that API to create an account, perform native transfers and invoke smart contract methods.